 That way you can easily create a filling, nutrient dense, protein and fiber breakfast.
 The addition of whole grain bread or whole wheat toast will further increase your consumption of dietary roughage.

 Click here for the recipe: scrambled eggs with green beans

 I’m aware that this minimalist type of morning meal is not for everybody.
-Starting your day just with fruits is perfect if you have little time or a lazy digestion and know that you’ll get that day a wholesome and filling lunch and dinner.
-It’s also perfect for you if you think you can’t eat anything in the morning.
+Starting your day just with bulk forming fruits is great, if you have little time or a lazy colon.
+It works best, if you know that you’ll get that day a wholesome and filling lunch and dinner.
+It’s also perfect for you, if you think you can’t eat anything in the morning.

-Green pears or kiwis and 1 liter of fruit tea used to be my breakfast for many years when I was working in the corporate world.
-It is quick, easy, fiber-rich and keeps your bowels moving.
-This was important in a time where I spent many hours in my car, commuting to the company I was working for.
+Green pears or kiwis and 1 liter of fruit tea used to be my best breakfast on the go for many years when I was working in the corporate world.
+The fiber in pears or kiwis kept my bowels moving and consuming fruits in the morning was quick and convenient.
+This was important in a time, when I spent many hours sitting in my car, commuting to the company I was working for.

 Wishing you an amazing start of the day, full of energy, joy and pleasure:)